qoobaa/blog/_posts/2018-06-15-usb-type-c-in-practice.markdown

 hacker_news_id: 17317729
 ---

-I've recently replaced a Nexus 5X with a Xiaomi Mi 5, just before 5X dies in a bootloop like everyone else's does.
+I've recently replaced my Nexus 5X with a Xiaomi Mi 5, just before 5X dies in a bootloop like everyone else's does.
 Both devices have USB Type C ports, so you can just use whatever Type C charger for both without worrying which one is for LG and which one is for Xiaomi,